guber00666/test-book-app/README.md

  Test task for employment.
  *************************
  The application allows you to filter the data.
 In order to filter the data, select a criterion from the options in the filter and type the desired data in the search box.
-Or you can view them by switching pages.
+Or you can view them by switching pages.Implemented simple logging and error catching via middleware.
  *********************************
  The application receives data and displays and filters them, also implemented React-Redux, pagination, simple layout and implemented simple tests.